This post may contain affiliate links. Please read our disclosure policy.

 gluten free vanilla cupcakes ingredients in small bowls with names of ingredients in black type

-• Baking powder and baking soda – these ingredients help your cupcakes rise and give them that light, airy texture
+• Baking powder + baking soda – Help the cupcakes rise and stay light and airy.

 Yellow cupcakes with frosting in paper liners on round wire rack above purple cloth